Bioinformatics for Evolutionary Biology and Conservation

 A mix of lecture and lab exercises, running in a 2-hour block.

 The course material is organized in several topics, with slides and coding examples given in each.
 Typically we have a lecture for the first half of each class and a practical session for the second.
+Usually we cover one topic per lecture, but we leave plenty of room for discussion and extension on each topic.

 Prequisites